Genelec Pro Monitor Setup Guide

 • Monitor Angle

 1.4 m is the average height between sitting and standing positions.
-Aim to mount your monitors less than 15 degrees above the listening height and never below that height.
+Aim to mount your monitors less than 15 degrees above the listening height.

 • Monitor Placement For Stereo

 Use the room orientation that offers the best left/right symmetry – typically this is facing your monitors outwards from the smaller end of a rectangle.
-Place the monitors symmetrically in a 60 degree angle.
-Point them horizontally and vertically towards the listening position.
-Make sure the distance to both monitors is the same
+Place the monitors symmetrically in a 60 degree angle making sure the distance to both monitors is the same.

 • In Speaker Acoustic Adjustment